ncss-tech/soilReports/inst/reports/region2/spatial-pedons/README.md

 This report has {aqp}, {sf}, {mapview}, {knitr}, {soilDB} off CRAN and {NASIStools} off GitHub as dependencies.

-The input vectors of soil names for fetching OSDs etc. are customizable in _config.R_.

 To use the report:

 1. Navigate to your desired parent working directory.